-The doctoral degree will require the completion of 54 semester hours (See Curriculum Summary below).
+The doctoral degree will require the completion of 54 semester hours (See Table 1).
 All students will complete six (6) required core courses and eight (8) elective courses.
 Students have the option of completing four (4) elective courses in a specific area of administration of justice.
 Students may also select electives from approved courses offered at the doctoral level by other departments.
-The elective courses will be selected based upon student interests in consultation with their advisor.
 Twelve (12) dissertation credits are required.
+Required core courses include Advanced Seminar in the Administration of Justice Organizations and Processes, Advanced Seminar in Administration of Justice/Criminological/Criminal Justice Theory, Advanced Seminar in Administration of Justice Research Methods, Seminar in Advanced Quantitative Methods I, Advanced Seminar in Race, Class, Gender, Crime and Administration of Justice, and a Research Colloquium.
+The elective courses will be selected based upon student interests in consultation with the graduate program director.
 Students may also select a cognate area of specialization outside of the program with permission of their advisor and the GPD.
 Students are required to complete all courses with at least a grade of "B."